IOP offer more Tutor support than any other online photography course and we are often asked about our photography assignments and how they work.

 Here’s an example of a previous student’s work on this photography assignment.
 Ian Nuttall delivered an excellent result by using light to great effect in this set which you can view here.
 He used creative techniques as well as producing images from different times of day and considering angles that are generally missed when photographing this subject.

-You can enrol on both of these course by interest-free instalments from as little as £35 per month over 10 months.
+You can enrol on this course by interest-free instalments for £45 per month over 10 months.